AdobeDocs/campaign-standard.en/help/channels/using/transactional-message-permission.md

 level: Intermediate
 exl-id: 995da330-6c86-444b-86b2-61d887f37db4
 ---
-# Transactional messaging permission {#transactional-message-permission}
+# Transactional event improvements {#transactional-event-improvements}

+>[!AVAILABILITY]
+>
+>These features are currently only available for a set of organizations (Limited Availability).
+For more information, contact your Adobe representative.

-Currently, in Adobe Campaign Standard, users without the Administrator security group cannot access, create, or publish events, causing issues for business users who need to configure and publish events but lack Administrator rights.
+Currently, in Adobe Campaign Standard, users without the Administrator security group cannot access, create, or publish transactional events, causing issues for business users who need to configure and publish events but lack Administrator rights.

+Also, it is not possible to duplicate transactional events.

 We have implemented the following improvements to transactional messaging access control: